Using Jasmine in the browser

 - Either run

-jasmine-browser can run your Jasmine specs on Saucelabs.
+jasmine-browser-runner can run your Jasmine specs on a remote grid

 in your config file as follows: